ldevernay/SOS2/README.md

 * staging : code which is deployed in pre-production [-> Heroku] to be tested.
 * dev : the branch for all contributors to push on.

+Tests are automatically run after each push, with Travis CI.